kumojin/repo-backup-cli/README.md

 ##### Remote Backup

-Upload the backup archive to Azure Blob Storage:
+Upload the backup archive to your configured object storage backend:

 ```bash
 rbk backup remote
 ```

-This will create a blob with the name format `YYYY-MM-DD-org-migration.tar.gz` and upload it to your configured Azure container.
+This will create a blob/object with the name format `YYYY-MM-DD-org-migration.tar.gz` and upload it to your configured storage container/bucket (Azure Blob Storage or S3-compatible storage).

 ## Example